 Activity Impact Freshwater Ecosystem Mitigation Measures Significance Risk All proposed activities will potentially result in bank destabilisation and sedimentation of the wetland downgradient of the rehabilitation works.
-Therefore, sediment control devices must be constructed in situ prior to rehabilitation activities; Sediment traps must be installed every 20m downstream for any works for a length of 100m; Ensure that the creation of the diversion (by means of sandbags) does not result in a significant water level difference upstream or downstream of the installation site; It is recommended that a suitably qualified freshwater specialist and ECO should monitor any diversion structures created on site as well as sediment traps at least bimonthly during earthworks to monitor the CVB wetland conditions during rehabilitation activities and after the removal of the diversion; As much vegetation growth as possible (of indigenous floral species) should be encouraged to protect soil; No stockpiling of topsoil is to take place within the recommended buffer zone around the watercourses, and all stockpiles must be protected with a suitable geotextile to prevent sedimentation of the wetland; All soil compacted as a result of construction activities as well as ongoing operational activities falling outside of project footprint areas should be ripped and profiled; A monitoring plan for the development and the immediate zone of influence should be implemented to prevent erosion and incision; With regards to excavation and soil compaction activities within the wetlands: During the excavation activities, any soil/sediment or silt removed from the wetlands must be temporarily stockpiled outside the wetlands.
-These stockpiles may not exceed 2 m in height, and their footprint should be kept to a minimum.
-Stockpiling of removed materials may only be temporary (may only be stockpiled during the rehabilitation activities, and should be disposed of at a registere
+Therefore, sediment control devices must be constructed in situ prior to rehabilitation activities; Sediment traps must be installed every 20m downstream for any works for a length of 100m; Ensure that the creation of the diversion (by means of sandbags) does not result in a significant water level difference upstream or downstream of the installation site; It is recommended that a suitably qualified freshwater specialist and ECO should monitor any diversion structures created on site as well as sediment traps at least bimonthly during earthworks to monitor the CVB wetland conditions during rehabilitation activities and after the removal of the diversion; As much vegetation growth as possible (of indigenous floral species) should be encouraged to protect soil; No stockpiling of topsoil is to take place within the recommended buffer zone around the watercourses, and all stockpiles must be protected with a suitable geotextile to prevent sedimentation of the wetland; All soil compacted as a result of construction activities as well as ongoing operational activities failing outside of project footprint areas should be ripped and profiled; A monitoring plan for the development and the immediate zone of influence should be implemented to prevent erosion and incision; With regards to excavation activities, any soil/sediment or silt removed from the wetlands must be temporarily stockpiled outside the wetlands.
+These stockpiles may not exceed 2 m in height, and their footprint should be disposed of at a registered waste disposal facility if not reused on site; Excavated materials should not be contaminated, and it should be ensured that the minimum surface area is taken up.
+Mixture of the lower and upper layers of the excavated soil should not be c